 Now paste the following into the terminal:

-Check the logs of Kafka Connect:
+Check the logs of the Connect API in Kafka:

 Now if we check Cassandra we should see our rows: